lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

        - So self-attention only happens from words on the left, not all Keys
        - ***Query***: Current token's embedding
        - **Key** and **Values**: All already generated words to the left
-         - Similar to self-attention except we ignore all to the right
+         - Similar to self-attention except you ignore all to the right
      - **Encoder-Decoder Attention Layer**:
        - Attends to the encoder's output (contextual embeddings) to incorporate information from the input sequence
        - **Query**: Comes from the decoder's self-attention output